March 19, 2007

 Projected Preconceptions

 Conceptual impressions surrounding this post have yet to be substantiated, corroborated, confirmed or woven into a larger argument or network.
+Objective: To generate symbolic links between scientific discovery, design awareness and consciousness.

 This inner being exists within and beyond human comprehension.
 It is more felt than understood.
 Yet, because of the symbolic nature of design we can experience, discover and interpret for ourselves certain aspects of this internal mystery.
 The more mysterious and hidden the circumstance the more complex the challenge becomes.